drivendataorg/meta-vsc-descriptor-runtime/README.md

 1. 💡 **[Quickstart example](https://github.com/drivendataorg/meta-vsc-descriptor-runtime/tree/main/submission_quickstart):** A minimal code example that runs successfully in the runtime environment and outputs a properly formatted submission tarfile.
 This will generate random descriptors, so unfortunately you won't win the competition with this example, but you can use it as a guide for bringing in your own work and generating a real submission.
 2. 🔧 **Test your submission**: Test your submission with a locally running version of the container to discover errors before submitting to the competition site.
 3. 📦 **Request new packages in the official runtime**: Since the Docker container will not have network access, all packages must be pre-installed.
 If you want to use a package that is not in the runtime environment, make a pull request to this repository.

+This repository is a companion repository to the [`vsc2022` codebase](https://github.com/facebookresearch/vsc2022/), which provides a benchmark solution to both tracks of this challenge.
+The `vsc2022` codebase is included as a submodule of this repository, and you can check it out fully by running `make update-submodules` as explained further below.

  ----